hongyi18/hongyi18.github.io/teaching.md

 permalink: /teaching/
 ---

-> "We all know that the real reason universities have students is in order to educate the professors." -- John A. Wheeler, 1976.
+> "We all know that the real reason universities have students is in order to educate the professors." -- John A. Wheeler

 I am enthusiastic about exploring new teaching opportunities!
 My teaching background includes a range of courses where I've had the privilege of serving as a teaching assistant.
 These experiences have allowed me to collaborate with esteemed educators and contribute to the academic journey of students.
 Here are the courses I've been involved in:
 - 2023.08-2023.12, TA for "Introduction to General Relativity".
 Lecturer: Mustafa Amin.